TMoShadez/NXTKonekt-Service-Quoting-Tool/replit.md

 - June 15, 2025.
 Added 48-hour SLA disclaimer for installation date selection
 - June 15, 2025.
 Updated branding to "NXTKonekt" (one word) and added astronaut logo to landing page
 - June 15, 2025.
 Added NXTKonekt astronaut logo to PDF quote templates for consistent branding
+- June 15, 2025.
+Updated dashboard to use NXTKonekt horizontal logo and pricing to $190/hr with included services

 ## User Preferences